countable-web/open-source-corporation/engineering/GIT.md

 ## General Guidelines

   * Commit often, with each logical change in its own commit.
 If for no other reason, developers who commit multiple times per day are nearly 10% more likely to be satisfied with their jobs (Stack Overflow dev survey, 2017).
 That's crazy correlation for such a simple behaviour!
+  * Use the "imperative voice" for commit messages: *Verb* *noun*. ie) "Remove magic glpyphs from wizard profile card."

 ## Code Reviews